BenValcour/newclassroom-takehome-project-pytest/README.md

 - python 3.11.2
 - pytest 7.2.2
 - requests 2.29.0
-3. position to the project folder, so that the tests folder is in the curent working directory.
+3. position to the project folder, so that the tests folder is in the current working directory.
-4. run pytest [-v]
+4. run pytest [-v|-rA], use **-rA** for detailed test output.

  ## Testing approach and assumptions